asreview/asreview-academy/LAB/AI-aided-screenen-LAB.md

 the exported data file, in a new order and with two new columns added at the end.

-Using the information on the [Read the Docs page](https://asreview.readthedocs.io/en/latest/progress.html#export-results) can you reorder your data to appear in the order in which you loaded them into ASReview?
+Using the information about the [Read the Docs page](https://asreview.readthedocs.io/en/latest/progress.html#export-results) can you reorder your data to appear in the order in which you loaded them into ASReview?
 And back to the order provided by ASReview?

 Check if the number of records coded `included = 1` corresponds to the number of relevant records on your Analytics page.
-Where in the original order do the included articles come from?
+From which row number, based on the original ordering, do the included articles come from?

+For the last exercise, it is important to change the order back to the order provided by ASReview.
 Lastly, check out the first few records with no number in the `included` column.
 Are those articles labeled as ‘relevant’ in the original dataset?
 (Whether or not a record was pre-labeled as relevant is shown in the column `label_included` in the original dataset.)

 ## Goal